-Chennai, formerly known as Madras, is famous for its lively theatrical scene and more importantly is the hub for the classical National Dance of India, Bharatanatyam.
+Chennai, formerly known as Madras, is famous for its lively theatrical scene.
+It is the hub for the classical National Dance of India, Bharatanatyam.

-Chennai is the fourth largest metropolitan city of India.
+Chennai is the fourth largest metropolitan city in India.
 It is both the commercial and cultural capital city of the south-eastern state of Tamil Nadu.
 The city is located on the Coromandel Coast of the Bay of Bengal.
-The British developed the city into a major urban centre along with a strong naval base in the 17th century.
+The British developed the city into an important urban centre and a strong naval base in the 17th century.
 By the 20th century, it became an important administrative centre.

 Chennai is divided into North, South, Central and West parts.
-The Northside is primarily an industrial area whereas the Central part is the commercial heart of the city which also includes Parry's Corner, an important business district.
+The Northside is primarily an industrial area, whereas the Central part is the city's commercial heart, which also includes Parry's Corner, an important business district.
 Comparatively, South Chennai and West Chennai used to be residential areas.
-Though, now they are becoming commercial regions with many information technology firms, financial companies and call centres.
+They are now becoming commercial regions with many information technology firms, financial companies and call centres.

-The Guindy National Park is one of the few parks which are lodged up within the limit of the city.
-Chennai is one of the few cities in the world that accommodates a national park, within its limits.
+The Guindy National Park is one of the few parks lodged up within the city's limit.
+Chennai is one of the few cities in the world that accommodates a national park within its limits.

-Today, the city is developing rapidly and has become a fast-growing city in India.
-Currently, there are many major industries in the field like an automobile, Hardware manufacture, technology, health and education.
-It is ranked as a second major exporter of IT and is also well-known as the automobile capital of India.
+Today, the city is developing rapidly and has become a fast-growing city in India with major industries include automobile, hardware manufacturing, technology, health, and education.
+It is ranked as a second major exporter of IT and ITES, and well-known as the automobile capital of India.
 Besides these major industries, it is also top in sports and includes several stadiums to promote it.
-Chennai is blessed with art and literature, so it is also famous for its Film Industry known as ‘Kollywood’.
-A visit to this capital city will definitely assist one to understand more about the rich historical legacy of the country.
+Chennai is blessed with art and literature, so it is also famous for its Film Industry known as 'Kollywood'.
+A visit to this capital city will definitely assist one to understand more about the country's rich historical legacy.